 In addition to notifying us of entitlement to SPL/ShPP, you must also give notice to take the leave.
 In many cases, notice to take leave will be given at the same time as the notice of entitlement to SPL.

 You have the right to submit three notifications specifying leave periods you are intending to take.
-Each notification may contain either (a) a single period of weeks of continuous leave; or (b) two or more weeks of discontinuous leave, where you intend to return to work between periods of leave.
+Each notification may contain either (a) a single period of weeks of continuous leave; or (b) two or more periods of weeks of discontinuous leave, where you intend to return to work between periods of leave.

 SPL can only be taken in complete weeks but may begin on any day of the week.
 For example, if a week of SPL began on a Tuesday it would finish on a Monday.